-The Company deposits its cash and cash equivalents in demand commercial checking and money market savings or certificates of deposit at high-quality credit institutions.
+The Company deposits its cash and cash equivalents in demand commercial checking, unrestricted money market savings account, money market mutual funds, treasury bills or certificates of deposit at high-quality credit institutions.
 At times, such deposits may be in excess of federally insured limits.
 The Company has not experienced any losses.